 It is also very advisable to minimize on chewing with the tooth under repair until your root canal procedure has been completely done.
 This is to ensure that the interior of the tooth under repair does not become recontaminated and also, to prevent a fragile tooth from getting fractured before full restoration can occur.

 The importance of brushing, flossing, and use of antiseptic mouthwash cannot be overemphasized.
-These should do properly and regularly just as visiting your dentist as well.
+These should do properly and regularly just as visiting your emergency dentist as well.

 Success Rate of Root Canal Therapy